 But to-morrow you shall know this too.’

-The second stanza of this poem is a response to the first.
-The “dear friend” is answer the question posed by the original narrator.
+The second stanza of The Poor Ghost is a response to the first.
+The “dear friend” answers the question posed by the original narrator.
 The friend explains that “whence,” presumably she, comes, it’s from “the other world.”
-The other world came be interpreted as being some form of the afterlife, and the “dear friend” as a spirit that has come to commune with the narrator, someone they knew in a previous life.
+The other world came to be interpreted as being some form of the afterlife, and the “dear friend” as a spirit that has come to commune with the narrator, someone they knew in a previous life.
 The friend addresses the narrator explaining that they now “know the new,” they know the world to come, what the next life is like, while the narrator knows the old, what every living person knows.
 The last line is a premonition, stating that tomorrow the narrator will know the “new” as well.

 ‘Oh not to-morrow into the dark, I pray;

 Oh not to-morrow, too soon to go away:

 Here I feel warm and well-content and gay:

 This third stanza is fairly straightforward, and is a response to the previous prediction.
 The narrator expresses fear of “go[ing] away,” of leaving the world that he knows and entering a new one, or more simply, he is afraid of dying and is hoping for a way out.
 He pleads with her friend for more time, “another year, another day.”

 ‘Am I so changed in a day and a night

 That mine own only love shrinks from me with fright,